Javad Khan: Later reign

 Year 1789 also marked the start of the reign of Agha Muhammad in Iran.
-Javad Khan was the first to submit to him as acknowledge as shah.
+Javad Khan was the first to submit to him and acknowledge him as shah.
 In August 1795, Agha Mohammad Khan crossed the Aras river with a 70,000-strong army.
 This force was divided in three: the left wing was sent in the direction of Erivan, the right one parallel to the Caspian Sea into the Mughan across the lower Aras towards Dagestan and Shirvan, while the Shah headed the centre force himself, advancing towards the fortress of Shusha in the Karabakh Khanate, which he besieged between 8 July and 9 August 1795.
 Having abandoned the siege of Shusha due to stiff resistance, which was further aided by Georgian crown prince Aleksandre, the Khan of Karabakh, Ibrahim Khan, eventually surrendered to Agha Mohammad Khan after discussions.
 He paid a regular tribute and surrendered hostages, though the Qajar forces were still denied entrance to Shusha.
 Since the main objective was Georgia, Agha Mohammad Khan was willing to have Karabakh secured by this agreement for now, for he and his army subsequently moved further.
 While at Ganja, having secured Shirvan, he was joined by Javad Khan, Armenian meliks Abov and Mejlum and the rest of his right wing contingent.

-At Ganja, Mohammad Khan sent Heraclius II his last ultimatum, inviting him to submit.
-However, receiving no reply, shah marched on Tiflis, guided by Javad.
-Plundering the city for 9 days and taking thousands as slaves, shah left the city in ruins and moved on to capture Shaki and Shirvan Khanates.
+At Ganja, Agha Mohammad Khan sent Heraclius II his last ultimatum, inviting him to submit.
+However, receiving no reply, the shah marched on Tiflis, guided by Javad.
+After a three-day battle which resulted in the destruction of the Georgian forces, Agha Mohammad Khan and his army marched into Tiflis.
+Massacring, burning, and plundering the city for 9 days and taking thousands as slaves, the shah left the city in ruins and moved on to capture Shaki and Shirvan Khanates.
 Having lost his patron after the departure of the Iranian troops for Khorasan, Javad Khan tried to smooth out his relations with Heraclius.
-However, in February 1796 latter sent a 3000-strong army to Ganja under leadership of his son Alexander.
+However, in February 1796 Heraclius sent a 3000-strong army to Ganja under the leadership of his son Alexander to punish Javad for siding with the Qajar shah.
 But the latter's army soon deserted him.
 Immediately after him, Ibrahim Khalil and his brother-in-law Umma Khan besieged Ganja in March 1796.
 While Heraclius was gathering the army for the second time, Ibrahim Khan began negotiations with Javad Khan, and as soon as the news of the departure of Heraclius' troops from Tiflis reached him, he concluded an alliance with Ganja.
-Having taken from him an indemnity in the amount of 10000 rubles and Javad's son and sister as hostages, the Karabakh khan retreated from the fortress.
+Having taken from him an indemnity in the amount of 10,000 rubles and Javad's son and sister as hostages, the Karabakh khan retreated from the fortress.
 The Avar Khan was content with the fact that he received 40 rubles for each of his warriors and also returned to his own domain.